grubberr/python-engineer-test-project/README.md

 assuming you have docker set up and runing you can simple do the following to get started.

-`docker-compose build app`
+`docker compose build app`

-`docker-compose run --service-ports app`
+`docker compose run --service-ports app`

 Now hit localhost:5000 in your browser and you should see a 404 template.